accessibilitywars/zaw2/content/guides/official_build_policies.md

 # Guidelines

-This is a living document and will be expanded as more functionality is implemented
+This is a living document and will be expanded as more functionality is implemented on the site

-## Must Have
+## Each Build must have...

 - Frontmatter:
   - title
   - date
   - description
-  - title = "Power Chronomancer [pDPS]"
+  - title in the format of "name [role].
+For example, "Power Chronomancer [pDPS]"
   - categories (group, solo)
-  - tags (damage type, profession, specialization, expansion, lowcog/lowphys/lowrep tags)
+  - tags (damage type, profession, specialization, expansion, lowcog/lowphys/lowrep tags, weapon)
+    - note that all expansion tags should be present if an expansion is required to play any part of the build (sigils, runes, relics, specializations, weapons, etc)
   - author name(s)
   - specs
   - balance string